 If you or your loved one sustained any of the injuries listed above, you have the right to compensation.
 The car accident attorneys at Regan Zambri Long firmly believe you should not have to pay for an accident you did not cause.
 You were hurt because of someone else’s negligence and that person should have to pay.
 Call today for a free case evaluation with a seasoned attorney who can guide you through the claims process and help you secure fair compensation.

-A: Car accident victims are not required to have legal representation when they file a claim.
-However, victims who do not understand Maryland, Virginia, and DC laws or insurance policies may have a harder time negotiating a fair settlement.
+Car accident victims are not required to have legal representation when they file a claim.
+However, victims who do not understand DC laws or their car insurance policies may have a harder time negotiating a fair settlement.
 Insurance companies are notorious for lowballing car accident victims.
 Insurance adjusters manipulate facts and contact the victim in their most vulnerable state to get them to accept a low settlement.

 The Regan Zambri Long car accident lawyers practice across the DC Metro Area and have a deep knowledge of the laws, insurance policies, and the court system.
 We are not afraid to take on large insurance companies.
 We are expert negotiators and prepare each case as if it were going to trial.
 If we do not receive a settlement in your favor, your lawyer will take your case to court.